-<Interministerial collaborative projects> • Japan Genomic Medicine Project (described below in II.
+<Integrated projects> • Japan Genomic Medicine Project (described below: II.
 2. (2)) • Strengthening research infrastructure (biobanks, genome analysis, genome cohort studies) • As well as strengthening genome analysis functions and genome cohort studies by building biobanks of both those suffering from diseases and healthy individuals, the government will promote joint research focused on clinical applications. • To develop new therapies such as genomic medicine, the government will further enhance and strengthen the National Center Biobank Network (NCBN), which brings together specimens and clinical information from patients examined at National Centers.
 In addition, it will devote greater energies to promoting genome cohort studies that utilize this infrastructure. • Enhancing the environment in relation to systems for utilizing clinical specimens in medical care and drug discovery • The government will devote greater efforts to promoting joint research with companies, etc. utilizing disease specimens held by the NCBN, in order to further promote the development of therapeutic drugs by companies and other research institutes.
 In addition, it will make environmental improvements to systems as needed, to make them easier for companies and others to utilize, including further enhancing the NCBN's catalog database. • Deliberations on enabling clinical specimens, clinical information, and information processing systems to be used externally in a way that protects personal information • The government will encourage organic partnerships to enable organizations conducting research aimed at bringing genomic medicine to fruition to use the specimens and clinical information held at each biobank.
 Such organizations will be provided with the material and information in question once the necessary screening procedures have been completed in relation to the handling of personal information and the quality of their research. • Support for fulfilling various ethical guidelines • The government will promote research focused on resolving specific issues, including the inevitable ethical, legal and social implications arising from efforts to translate genomic medicine into reality.
-As such, by FY2016, it will make recommendations that will assist in the reflection of these matters in the Ethical Guidelines for Human Genome/Gene Analysis Research. • Promoting strategic international cooperation • In response to moves within the International Organization for Standardization (ISO) to establish a standard for biobanks, the government will undertake studies and deliberations to examine whether or not the draft standard is suited to the actual situation within Japan.
-In addition, it will conduct research aimed at proposing draft standards tailored to the actual situation in Japan to both Japanese and foreign ISO committees, as needed. • With a view to working in partnership with genomic medicine research institutes in other countries, the government will formulate a strategy for the protection of intellectual property acquired from genomic medicine research, aiming to obtain recommendations on practice by FY2016. • The government will participate in international cooperative frameworks focused on the cancer genome and genomic medicine, as well as frameworks in these fields within ISO. • Promoting simultaneous development of companion diagnostics in personalized medicine, etc. and optimizing the design of clinical research and trials (described above: II.
-1. (5) (b)) <Measures other than interministerial collaborative projects> • Promoting research concerning genome analysis, etc.
+As such, by FY2016, it will make recommendations that will assist in the reflection of these matters in the Ethical Guidelines for Human Genome/Gene Analysis Research. • Promoting strategic international cooperation • In response to moves within ISO to establish a standard for biobanks, the government will undertake studies and deliberations to examine whether or not the draft standard is suited to the actual situation within Japan.
+In addition, it will conduct research aimed at proposing draft standards tailored to the actual situation in Japan to both Japanese and foreign ISO committees, as needed.
+The government will protect intellectual property rights in research results according to the AMED Intellectual Property Policies (launched in April 2015) and promote data sharing by applying AMED's Japan Genomic Medicine Project - Data Sharing Policy for Realization of Genome Medicine (launched in April 2016) to genome medicine research.
+The government will participate in international cooperative frameworks focused on the cancer genome and genomic medicine, as well as frameworks in these fields within ISO. • Promoting simultaneous development of companion diagnostics in personalized medicine, etc. and optimizing the design of clinical research and trials (described above: II.
+1. (2) (a)) <Measures other than integrated projects> • Promoting research concerning genome analysis, etc.